William Reid Dick: Post-war career

 Dick designed several war memorials notably at Bushey, at Rickmansworth and the eagle sculpture atop the Royal Air Force Memorial on the Victoria Embankment in London.
 He received a major commission for the Kitchener Memorial Chapel (1922–25) in St Paul's Cathedral, London.
 The focal point of this design was a Pièta, which won a gold medal at the Paris International Exhibition of Modern Decorative and Industrial Arts in 1925.
 These works secured his reputation and election to the Royal Academy in 1928, having been elected an Associate member in 1921.
 His work was part of the sculpture event in the art competition at the 1928 Summer Olympics.
 In 1935 Dick was Knighted and elected President of the Royal Society of British Sculptors, a post he held until 1938.
 From 1938 to 1952 Dick served as King's Sculptor in Ordinary for Scotland and then, from 1952 until his death, Dick was the Queen's Sculptor in Ordinary for Scotland.
 He attended numerous royal events and created several portraits and memorials to members of the Royal Family plus several busts of political and artistic figures of the time.

 Alongside the public monuments and memorials Dick created he also sculpted busts and statuettes which he exhibited on a regular basis at the Royal Academy, at the Royal Glasgow Institute of the Fine Arts, the Royal Scottish Academy, the Royal Scottish Watercolour Society and at the Paris Salon.
 Dick was elected to the Royal Scottish Academy in 1939.
 Throughout his career, Dick served on numerous committees, among these the Royal Fine Art Commission (1928–42), the Royal Mint Advisory Committee (1936–53), and the Board of Trustees of the Tate Gallery (1934–41).

 Dick died at his home in Maida Vale and was cremated at Golders Green crematorium.
-In October 1963 a memorial tablet to him was unveiled in the crypt of St Pauls' Cathedral.
+In October 1963 a memorial tablet to him was unveiled in the crypt of St Paul's Cathedral.
 His archives are held by the Tate Gallery.